joshhus/blockchain-sw-25/howto/console-deploy-ocp-firewall.md

 2. You cannot deploy both an {{site.data.keyword.blockchainfull_notm}} Platform v2.1.x and 2.5 instance to the same cluster.
 If you need to run both instances of the product, then they must be running in separate clusters.

 3. You need to install and connect to your cluster by using [OpenShift Container Platform CLI](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html){: external} to deploy the platform.

+## Get your entitlement key
+{: #deploy-ocp-entitlement-key-firewall}

+When you purchase the {{site.data.keyword.blockchainfull_notm}} Platform from PPA, you receive an entitlement key for the software is associated with your MyIBM account.
+You need to access and save this key to deploy the platform.

+1. Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary){: external} with the IBMid and password that are associated with the entitled software.

+2. In the Entitlement keys section, select **Copy key** to copy the entitlement key to the clipboard and save this value to be used later in these steps.

 ## Pull the {{site.data.keyword.blockchainfull_notm}} Platform images